Professor Daniel Nocera (Harvard) was honored at the February 22, 2017 event.

-Prof. Darensbourg’s seminar, titled “Hydrogenase Inspired Bioorganiometallic Chemistry”, took place at the California NanoSystems Institute (CNSI) auditorium.
-Inorganic chemistry professor Alexander Spokoyny made introductory remarks, thanked donors Raymond and Dorothy Wilson whose generous endowment made the event possible, and he spoke about the career of Prof. M. Frederick Hawthorne for whom the lecture is named.
+Prof. Nocera’s seminar, titled “Fuels to Food from Sunlight, Air and Water”, took place at the California NanoSystems Institute (CNSI) auditorium.
+Inorganic chemistry professor Dr. Alexander Spokoyny gave the introductory remarks, thanked donors Raymond and Dorothy Wilson whose generous endowment made the event possible, and spoke about the career of Prof. M. Frederick Hawthorne for whom the lecture is named.
+(Spokoyny conducted research in Hawthorne’s laboratory when he was a UCLA chemistry undergraduate student.)
+Inorganic chemistry professor Dr. Paula Diaconescu introduced Nocera and presented him with a plaque at the end of his lecture.

-The lecture was followed by a reception in the CNSI lobby and a dinner with faculty and students at the UCLA Faculty Center.
-Photos from the events can be viewed at the on-line photo gallery.
+The lecture was followed by a reception in the CNSI lobby and a dinner with faculty and their family members and graduate students at the UCLA Faculty Center.
+Photos from the events can be viewed on the on-line photo gallery.

 About the M. Frederick Hawthorne Lecture